dy/piezo/docs/issues.md

       + reminds label a: ...
       + keeps body visually clean after bar, as if returning result, condition clarifies body: `[x*2]` → `[x*2 |: x in 1..10]`
       ~ `|:` sounds like `|` such `:` that, swoooch th th
-      - it weirdly conflicts with elvis operator `x in 1..10 ?: body`, but `x in 1..10 :| body`
+      - it subtly conflicts with elvis operator `x in 1..10 ?: body`, but `x in 1..10 :| body` ~ not necessarily - elvis has inversed intuition
+      + `x * 2 |` is close intuition to standard list comprehension syntax
     b. `x < 5 |: x++`,  `x++ :| x < 5`, `[ x in 1,2,3 |: x*2 ]`, `[ x * 2 :| x in 1,2,3 ]`
-      + refer to looping body, not condition, which is better in musical sense
+      + refer to looping body, not condition, which is better by musical intuition
       + it matches elvis operator `x < 5 ?: x++`, `x < 5 |: x++`
         + muscle memory of ternary/elvis
+        - it's not elvis by meaning: elvis does "else" branch, when condition is not true, whereas loop does "true" condition.
+      + has pipe operator intuition: by some condition produce the following `whileTrue |: produceItem`, `item :| whileTrue`
+        + colon gives hint as "multiple" instances created on the right, following `|>` operator intuition

 ### [x] loops can return a value: `(isActive(it): action(it))` - the last result of action is returned
   + useful for many loop cases where we need internal variable result.